deeplearning4j/deeplearning4j/lstm.md

 That sequential information is preserved in the recurrent network's hidden state, which manages to span many time steps as it cascades forward to affect the processing of each new example.

 Just as human memory circulates invisibly within a body, affecting our behavior without revealing its full shape, information circulates in the hidden states of recurrent nets.
-The English language is full of words the describe the feedback loops of memory.
+The English language is full of words that describe the feedback loops of memory.
 When we say a person is haunted by their deeds, for example, we are simply talking about the consequences that past outputs wreak on present time.
 The French call this "*Le passé qui ne passe pas*," or "The past that does not pass away."

 We'll describe the process of carrying memory forward mathematically: